 Karen Young commenced as principal in 2008 and retired in 2017.

-Wayne Marshall commenced as principal in 2018.
+Bradley McAllister commenced as principal in 2023

-Father Therry was born in the city of Cork in 1790 and ordained a priest in 1815.
-At the age of 29 he accepted the challenge of being a missionary and along with Father Conolly sailed in the "Janus" on the 5th December 1819 to the colony of New South Wales.
+Father Therry was born in the city of Cork (Ireland) in 1790 and was ordained as a priest in 1815.
+At the age of 29 he accepted the challenge of being a missionary and along with Father Conolly sailed in the “Janus” on the 5th December 1819 to the colony of New South Wales.

 Although Father Therry and Father Conolly were officially accredited chaplains, drawing a token salary, they were to find Governor Macquarie had set conditions by which their activities were regulated and controlled.